Gastroesophageal Reflux in Infants

 Irritability, a common symptom of GERD, has many causes, including serious infections and neurologic disorders, which should be ruled out before concluding that the irritability is caused by GERD.

-Upper GI endoscopy and biopsy are sometimes done to help diagnose infection or food allergy and to detect and quantify the degree of esophagitis.
-Laryngotracheobronchoscopy may be done to detect laryngeal inflammation or vocal cord nodules.
-Previously, the presence of lipid-laden macrophages and/or pepsin in bronchial aspirates was thought to help diagnose reflux and aspiration.
-However, lipid-laden macrophages are now recognized to be of no benefit, and pepsin measurement has low sensitivity and specificity.
+Upper GI endoscopy and biopsy are sometimes performed to help diagnose infection or food allergy and to detect and quantify the degree of esophagitis.
+Laryngotracheobronchoscopy may be performed to detect laryngeal inflammation or vocal cord nodules.
+Lipid-laden macrophages, pepsin, or both in bronchial aspirates do not play a significant role in diagnosing reflux.

 Treatment of Reflux in Infants